 Paperwork Reduction Act

-The Paperwork Reduction Act requires that all federal websites request permission from the Office of Management and Budget (OMB) before collecting information from the public.
-On EERE, websites usually have to request OMB approval under the Paperwork Reduction Act when they are conducting surveys or recruiting participants for usability projects.
+The Paperwork Reduction Act requires that all federal websites request permission from the Office of Management and Budget (OMB) before collecting information from 10 or more members of the public.
+On EERE, offices often have to request OMB approval before conducting surveys or usability projects.

 What Does the Paperwork Reduction Act Require?